jonathansunarja/Hotel-Booking/README.md

 # Hotel-Report-Generator
-A simple Java project that resembles an application to check hotel information and room availability
+A simple Java project to generate a textual report of a hotel and its room vacancies.